inblocks/precedence/README.md

 ---

 The previous inserted record is the last records on both `chain1` and `chain2`.
-Let's try to retrieve the record refered to by each chain label `chain1` and `chain2` to compare the result.
+Let's try to retrieve the record referred to by each chain label `chain1` and `chain2` to compare the result.

 ```bash
 curl -XGET "$api/chains/chain1?pretty=true"